ycx12341/1D-sim-res-revisit-2022/Gradient matching revisit 2022/README.md

 See the README.md file of each folder for more details.

-All simulation results were generated using R 4.0.3 “Bunny-Wunnies Freak Out”.
+Some simulation results of the original attempt in folder **Gamma errors (normal BC with truncated data)** (also presented in Xiao et al.2021) were generated using R 3.5.3 "Great Truth", while the other simulation results were generated using R 4.0.3 “Bunny-Wunnies Freak Out”.